To make sure you never miss out on your favourite NEW stories, we're happy to send you some reminders

 "There is good news though - our teams have been working to support The Giraffe Conservation Foundation and Uganda Wildlife Authority for a number of years, helping to monitor, track and protect the giraffe population in Kidepo and we're very happy to report that numbers are slowly increasing.
 It's an incredible effort by all involved to help prevent extinction."

-Topics: Life News, Chester Zoo, Real, Animals
+Topics: Life News, Cute, Chester Zoo, Real, Animals